 Many gardeners will tell you that zucchini practically grows itself as it requires little care and maintenance and you still get to have an abundant harvest.
-Practising companion plant with your zucchini will keep pests away and ensure a healthy harvest.
+Practicing companion planting with your zucchini will keep pests away and ensure a healthy harvest.

 Companion planting is important for every plant.
 Companion planting is a gardening method used by gardeners and farmers for years to enrich and protect vulnerable crops.
 Specific crops are planted near each other in other top deter pests, stimulate growth and attract beneficial insects.

-11 Best Zucchini Companion Plants to Grow
+16 Best Zucchini Companion Plants to Grow

-The purpose of companion planting is to encourage growth, yield and taste of the plants by growing them together hence if you are planning on planting zucchini this season or want to keep harmful pests away and attract beneficial pollinators, here are some of the best companion plants to grow with it.
+The purpose of companion planting is to encourage growth, yield, and taste of the plants by growing them together hence if you are planning on planting zucchini this season or want to keep harmful pests away and attract beneficial pollinators, here are some of the best companion plants to grow with it.

 Vegetables are not the only good companion to zucchini, parsley is a smelly herb that wards off pests and insects from zucchini however take acre when planting different varieties together.
 Parsley is a flavourful and easy to grow herb and having it grow with parsley provides abundant crop from both plants.

 Radishes are small plants that can be easily planted amid zucchini, it repels squash vine borers and beetles.
-Radishes are often considered workhouse of the garden.
+Radishes are often considered the workhorse of the garden.
 These are great companion plants for summer squash and zucchini, it helps repel common zucchini pests like aphids, squash bugs, cucumber beetles and others.

 Beans fix nitrogen levels in the soil to balance the pH level and zucchini loves nitrogen which makes beans a good example of companion plants to grow with zucchini.

-Aromatic herbs like oregano and marjoram are great at repelling pest like cabbage moth.
+Aromatic herbs like oregano and marjoram are great at repelling pests like cabbage moth.
 Oregano can be planted between rows of zucchini for beneficial purposes and it is also good around asparagus and basil.